Foreign tax credit

-- Capital gains arising from the transfer of shares in target companies that do not meet the requirements for the application of the tax exemption for the avoidance of double taxation may be 99% exempted from CIT, provided that such shares have been held for a period between two and 15 years.
+- Capital gains arising from the transfer of shares in target companies that do not meet the requirements for the application of the tax exemption for the avoidance of double taxation may be 99% exempted from CIT, provided that such shares have been held for a period between 2 and 15 years.

 - Profit distributions to VCC and VCF shareholders may benefit from the tax exemption for the avoidance of double taxation, irrespective of the percentage of the interest or the holding period, if the shareholders are Spanish tax residents or have a PE in Spain.
 Income from profit distributions to non-Spanish tax resident shareholders without a PE in Spain is not subject to taxation in Spain unless it is obtained through a tax haven.
 The same regime applies to the transfer of shares in VCCs and VCFs.

 CIIs are subject to CIT at a reduced rate of 1%.
 They are not entitled to apply the tax exemption for the avoidance of double taxation on dividends and capital gains arising from the transfer of shares or a deduction for the avoidance of international double taxation.
 Dividends distributed by these institutions are subject to the general WHT regime.
 Shareholders are taxed on dividends received from the CII and on capital gains obtained for the transfer of the CII without being entitled to the application of the tax exemption for the avoidance of double taxation on dividends and capital gains arising from the transfer of shares or a deduction for the avoidance of international double taxation.

 Financial leasing contracts with a purchase option that may be exercised at the end of the lease period may benefit from a special tax regime if they meet certain requirements.
 With this regime, the lessee may deduct the following expenses from its taxable income: